 Top 6 Longest Living Large Dog Breeds

 It is commonly noted that large dog breeds do not live as long as their smaller counterparts.
-Theories about why this are far and wide, but the most believable theory is that a large breeds rapid growth leads to the greater likelihood of cell damage and free radical activity.
+Theories about why this is true are far and wide.
+So far, the most popular theory is that a large breed's rapid growth leads to a greater likelihood of cell damage and free radical activity.
 Despite their shorter life spans, large dog breeds remain a popular pet among dog lovers.
-Here, find 6 of the longest living large dog breeds.
-Because all of these dogs have made this list because of an average lifespan of 12 plus years, they are ranked alphabetically and not by longest living.
+Here, you will find 6 of the longest living large dog breeds.
+As all of these dogs have made this list with an average lifespan of 12 plus years, they are ranked alphabetically and not by longest living.

 The Longest Living Large Dog Breeds to Consider